Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 The 0-24V IRF520 mosfets are used in series to control 38V/1.5A from 50W led driver to 5000lm led.
 Pi GPIO13 is connected with both mosfet SIG pins.
 Power the propeller from an independent power source, I use a constant voltage power supply because that allows to easily change propeller voltage and by that propeller rpm.

-In above photo the 5000lm led sits on top of passive cooler.
-Here is another option for light direction vertically down, passive cooler on top of 5000lm led on top of plexiglas above scene:
+In above photo reflector sits on 5000lm led sits on top of passive cooler.
+Here is another option for light direction vertically down, passive cooler on top of 5000lm led on top of reflector on top of plexiglas above scene:
 ![5000lm led on reflector](res/IMG_290319_182453.quarter.part.jpg)

 ## Tools